-- 1. Adjust the mitre table to $0^{\circ}$ as shown on page 17. - 2.
+- 1. Check and adjust the mitre table angles are correct as shown on page 21/22. - 2.
 Release the slide rail lock, and push the saw head back to the rear position. - 3.
-Retighten the slide rail lock. - 4.
-Put the wood to be cut against the fence and secure with the clamp. - 5.
-Push the trigger release (1) with your thumb and squeeze the trigger (2). - Let the motor reach full speed before cutting. - 6.
-Lower the head slowly, allowing the blade to cut through the timber and enter the kerf plate. - DO NOT force the saw. - 7.
-After the cut is complete, release the trigger and return the head to its upper rest position.
+Re-tighten the slide rail lock. - Place the wood to be cut against the fence and secure with the clamp. - 5.
+Press the trigger release (1) with your thumb and squeeze the trigger (2). - Let the motor reach full speed before cutting. - 6.
+Lower the head slowly, allowing the blade to cut through the timber and enter the kerf plate. - DO NOT force the saw. - After the cut is complete, release the trigger and allow the head to return the head to its upper rest position.

-WARNING: THE BLADE WILL CONTINUE TO TURN FOR A SHORT WHILE AFTER YOU LET GO OF THE TRIGGER.
+WARNING: THE BLADE WILL CONTINUE TO TURN FOR A SHORT WHILE AFTER YOU RELEASE THE TRIGGER.